 Once you’ve decided you want to work with one, you have to find a financial advisor who meets your needs.
 This is sometimes easier said than done.
 Consider using your network to get recommendations.
 Your family and friends may have an advisor they know and trust, or a firm they like.
 If you’re already a client of a major bank, you could consider using that bank’s advisory arm.
 Alternately, you can use SmartAsset’s free financial advisor matching service.

 As you evaluate your options, it’s important to do your research and ask questions.
 Make sure you know what services your advisor offers and understand how he or she makes money, which we discuss below.

 How Financial Advisors Make Money

 There are two types of fee structures that financial advisors generally use.
-Fee-only financial advisors exclusively make money through the fees they charge for financial advisory services.
-Advisors most commonly charge a fee based on a percentage of assets under management.
-Other common types of fees include fixed fees, where you pay a single predetermined fee for the services you are using, and hourly fees, where you’re charged based on the time your advisor spends on your account.
+Fee-only financial advisors exclusively make money from the fees they charge for financial advisory services.
+Investment advisors most commonly charge a fee based on a percentage of assets under management.
+Other common types of fees include fixed fees, where you pay a single predetermined fee for the services you are receiving, and hourly fees, where you’re charged based on the time your advisor spends on your account.